Key highlights

 - To retrieve an Internet number resources (IPv6 address instead of IPv4), use:

-host -t AAAA yourdomain.com
+host -t AAAA [yourdomain].com

 - This command returns any IPv6 records, which are useful for checking modern web server configurations.

-2. Using online domain IP lookup tools
+2. Use online domain IP lookup tools

 Follow the steps below to perform an IP lookup using online services.